 Allie’s singles success picked up in early 2018, as she won the Knockouts Championship for the second time.
 In March, following a successful title defense, Allie was approached by Sutter, their relationship long since severed.
 Nonetheless, Sutter proposed to his former love, which allowed Su Yung to attack her from behind.
 At Redemption, in April, Allie successfully defended the Knockouts Championship against Yung.
 Allie’s partnership with Rosemary continued in May; Allie used dark magic to resurrect Rosemary, who was burned alive in a coffin by Yung.
 In August, in an attempt to rescue Kiera Hogan from Yung and her hoard of minions, Allie became possessed by Yung.
 This resulted in Allie turning heel once more.

 Allie’s storyline as a dark heel in Impact Wrestling concluded in March of 2019.
 On an episode of Impact, Rosemary attempted to save Allie’s soul from The Undead Realm.
 However, this proved to be a failure, as Allie was killed by Yung, whose fatal attack was meant for Rosemary.
 Allie reverted to her human form before dying in Rosemary’s arms.
 This was done to write off Allie, who departed from the company that same month.
 Allie’s star would shine brighter that same month, though.
-On episode eight of “Road to Double or Nothing,” it was announced that she had signed with All Elite Wrestling.
+On episode eight of “Road to Double or Nothing,” it was announced that she had signed with AEW.
 Not only will she be part of AEW’s weekly television programming, but Allie will make her pay-per-view debut with the company at Fight for the Fallen.
 On the July event in question, she will face AEW Chief Brand Officer Brandi Rhodes.

 Previous AEW Talent Previews: